 b) Submit an abstract of no more than 500 words (excluding bibliography).
 Accepted abstracts will be scheduled for half-hour sessions but will not be assigned commentators.
 Abstracts are not eligible for essay prizes.

 A number of prizes are awarded by the Association for essays submitted for the Annual Congress of the CPA: two faculty essay prizes (one tenured, one-tenured) and up to three student essay prizes.
 One student prize is reserved for each official language.
 Only current members of the CPA may submit papers to the annual conference.
-Members of the Executive, members of the Board of Directors, members of the Administrative Committee and members of the Program Committee (including the Program Chair) are not eligible for these awards.
+Members of the Executive, the Board of Directors, the Administrative Committee and the Program Committee (including the Program Chair) are not eligible for these awards.
 Prize-winning papers may be eligible for publication in Dialogue, pending successful review.